William Chambers, born 16 April 1800, was a writer, publisher, social reformer, Lord Provost of Edinburgh and much more besides.

 Interestingly there are some academics who argue that without the combination of Littlejohn and Chambers, Edinburgh Town Council might have wasted the opportunity.

-Before any change could be realized, Chambers, with officials in tow, had visited every close, every wynd and every tenement, an exhausting process for a man not in the best of health.
-His preliminary plan which followed, led to an intense period of public discussion.
+Before any change could be realised, Chambers, with officials in tow, had visited every close, every wynd and every tenement, an exhausting process for a man not in the best of health.
+His preliminary plan, which followed, led to an intense period of public discussion.